ARM-software/astc-encoder/Docs/Testing.md

 To provide less noisy performance results the test suite supports compressing each image multiple times and returning the best measured performance.
-To enable this mode use the following two options:
+To enable this mode use the following options:

-* `--warmup <N>` : Run N warmup compression passes which are not timed.
 * `--repeats <M>` : Run M test compression passes which are timed.

-**Note:**  The reference CSV contains performance results measured on an Intel Core i5 9600K running at 4.3GHz, running each test 5 times after a single warmup pass.
+**Note:**  The reference CSV contains performance results measured on an Intel Core i5 9600K running at 4.3GHz, running each test 5 times.

 # Updating reference data